aitoolguide/higgs-audio-files/README.md

      examples/voice-log-box/
      ```
    - **Purpose:**
-     This file contains the device configuration settings we used in the tutorial.
-It should replace or be added to the `examples/voice-log-box` folder inside your Higgs Audio installation.
+     This JSON file contains the audio reference configuration used by the **Voice Clone** section in the Gradio UI.
+     It simply maps your saved audio files from the folder to the interface so you can quickly select them.

-2. **`ram-tps-updated`**
+2. **`run_tts_updated.py`**
    - **Path to place:**
      ```
      [Main Higgs Audio Project Root Folder]/
      ```
    - **Purpose:**
-     Updated RAM TPS data for improved performance and stability.
-Place this file directly in the **main project folder** of your Higgs Audio installation.
+     This is the updated **TTS run script** with changes as shown in the tutorial.
+     Replace the original file in your main project folder with this updated version.

 ---